iredmail/docs/en_US/faq/file.locations.md

 ## Fail2ban

+Main config file:

+* On Linux/OpenBSD, it's `/etc/fail2ban/jail.local`.
+* On FreeBSD, it's `/usr/local/etc/fail2ban/jail.local`.

+!!! warning

-* Main config file is `/etc/fail2ban/jail.local`.
-All custom settings should be placed in `/etc/fail2ban/jail.local`, and don't touch `jail.conf`, so that upgrading Fail2ban binary package won't override your custom settings.
+    All custom settings should be placed in `jail.local`, and don't touch `jail.conf`, so that upgrading Fail2ban binary package won't lose/override your custom settings.

+Filters:

-* All filter rules are defined in files under `/etc/fail2ban/filter.d/`.
+* On Linux/OpenBSD, all filters are defined in files under `/etc/fail2ban/filter.d/`.
+* On FreeBSD, all filters are defined in files under `/usr/local/etc/fail2ban/filter.d/`.

+Ban/Unban actions:

-* Actions are defined in files under `/etc/fail2ban/action.d/`.
+* On Linux/OpenBSD, all actions are defined in files under `/etc/fail2ban/action.d/`.

-FreeBSD system is `/usr/local/etc/fail2ban/`.
+* On FreeBSD, all filters are defined in files under `/usr/local/etc/fail2ban/action.d/`.

 ## SOGo Groupware